US women beat Russia 5-0, early showdown with Canada next

 This time, they played athletes from Russia competing under the Olympic flag after the country was banned from the games for revelations of a massive doping operation.
 The women’s hockey team is playing without six players from the world’s fourth-ranked team a year ago, though the Russians had a pocket of vocal cheerleaders on hand.

-U.S. coach Robb Stauber rotated his goalies, putting Hensley in net after playing Maddie Rooney in a 3-1 opening win over Finland.
+”Obviously, we’re aware of what’s been going on with Team Russia,” Lamoureux-Davidson said. ”I think at the end of the day you just have to come out and be focused on us and play the opponent who we’re playing regardless of what’s going on.”

 Neither team could generate much offense in the opening minutes.
-Then Lamoureux-Davidson took the puck deep into the left circle, then found Bellamy and she scored on a wrist shot from the top of the right circle, beating Valeria Tarakanova stick-side 8:02 for the 1-0 lead.
-After getting only seven shots on goal in the first, Lamoureux-Davidson led a breakout in the second for the United States.
+Then Lamoureux-Davidson took the puck deep into the left circle and found Bellamy, who scored on a wrist shot from the top of the right circle, beating Valeria Tarakanova stick-side 8:02 for the 1-0 lead.

-Marvin’s goal off a rebound at 14:38 gave the Americans a 4-0 lead.
+Marvin’s goal off a rebound at 14:38 gave the Americans a 4-0 lead, and Brandt, who had a goal overturned for a hand pass, scored with 1:37 left.

 —